Emission control systems, help control fuel fumes, while cleaning engine producing exhaust gases.

 The SERVICE ENGINE SOON or CHECK ENGINE LIGHT has several modes.
 It can also do a , self check on the system.

 Oxygen (O2) Sensor

-So, computerized control; ensures the most efficient operation of the system.
+Today, computerized controls, ensures the most efficient operation of emission control systems.
 In addition, computer controlled fuel injection systems; ensure a more precise air fuel mixture.
-Finally, creating greater efficiency in combustion; while lowering pollutants.
+As a result, creating greater efficiency in combustion, while lowering pollutants.